Should your eCommerce brand be on a marketplace?

 If the success of your brand hinges on building that personal relationship with your customers, a marketplace might not be the right fit for you.
 When your customers purchase your products through a marketplace, their relationship with that marketplace is built much faster than the relationship with your brand.
 Of course, you still have the power to build loyalty and brand recognition – there’s a lot you can do with packaging, or by choosing to handle all the fulfilment of your products – but you’ll have to work much harder to bring a marketplace customer to you directly.
 Remembering that some marketplace customers will only ever be marketplace customers is key to remember here.

-Key data touchpoints are lost through marketplace purchases
+Key data touchpoints for eCommerce brands are lost through marketplace purchases

 Customers who purchase from your retail site give you all kinds of data and information about what drove them to purchase – from their purchase journey and dwell time to searches and product preferences, as well as their contact details and consent to email marketing.
 Most if not all of these are lost when a customer goes through a marketplace – making understanding and remarketing to those customers much more difficult.

-The marketplace could end up in competition with your retail site
+The marketplace could end up in competition with your eCommerce site

 It’s almost always preferable to have a customer purchase directly from you, rather than through a marketplace – but what happens if a marketplace starts taking business away from your own site?
 Some businesses find that offering a reduced range on marketplaces (with the full range on their own site) or exclusive offers, deals and bundles can ensure their retail site stays ahead, but this is definitely one to be aware of.
 What strategies will you have in place to ensure your customers don’t stop using your own touchpoints?